Adam Bell

+Surviving early copies

+In popular culture

 In the prologue to Howard Pyle's 1883 novel The Merry Adventures of Robin Hood, Little John upon first meeting Robin favorably compared Robin's skill at archery to that of Adam Bell.

 Adam Bell is the chief protagonist of the penny dreadful novel by Pierce Egan the Younger entitled Adam Bell, or, The Archers of Englewood published in 1842.

-Adam Bell is thought to be the "Adam" mentioned by Shakespeare in Much Ado About Nothing, I, i, 257-9:
+G. Blakemore Evans and John Upton both argue that Adam Bell is the "Adam" mentioned by Shakespeare in Much Ado About Nothing, I, i, 257-9: